This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 We stayed in Ainsa, a fantastic example of medieval city design with the best views back to Monte Perdido from the preserved citadel.
 It was from here that we first spotted Monte Perdido and decided we had to go and explore.

-Next, we headed south to Zaragoza, famous for the Baroque Nuestra Señora del Pilar basilica, a pilgrimage site with a shrine to the Virgin Mary and the Mudéjar-style Aljafería Palace, an 11th-century Moorish palacio.
+Next, we headed south to Zaragoza, famous for the Baroque Nuestra Señora del Pilar basilica, a pilgrimage site with a shrine to the Virgin Mary and the Mudéjar-style Aljafería Palace, an 11th-century Moorish palace.
 Together with La Seo Cathedral, the Mudéjar architecture of Aragon forms a UNESCO World Heritage Site.

 And now you have a choice!
 From Zaragoza, it’s almost equidistant to Madrid or Barcelona, give or take 10km.
-So, Spain is now your oyster and you can go southwest for the museums and classical architecture of Madrid, or east for the laid-back vibes and beaches of Barcelona.
+So, Spain is now your oyster, and you can go southwest for the museums and classical architecture of Madrid, or east for the laid-back vibes and beaches of Barcelona.

 Our southern Spain road trip starts on the Costa del Sol, in the lively coastal city of Malaga, which comes to life on the seafront.
-A favourite place for Malaguenos to go for a stroll post siesta, a fiercely protected custom in the south of Spain, the seafront comes alive after 5pm.
+A favourite place for Malaguenos to go for a stroll post siesta, a fiercely protected custom in the south of Spain, the seafront comes alive after 5 pm.
 You’ll find whole families out, enjoying the sunshine and stopping for a beer and tapa along the paseo.

 From Malaga, the seaside resort of Marbella beckoned, and we spent a day soaking up the sun on one of the three immaculately kept sandy beaches.
 We love the touristy but colourful Plaza de los Naranjos in the charming old town for coffee, and there is great people watching there.
 If you’ve ever seen TOWIE, you’ll know what I mean.